-The pristine and proper Mrs. Potts’s home for books would look just like this: bright, inviting, and elegant.
+The pristine and proper Mrs. Potts’s home for books would look just like this: bright and inviting.
 Her motherly wisdom probably comes not only from experience but knowledge from a plethora of books.
-The ringleader of the animated furniture, Mrs. Pott’s library should be fit for a queen and is.
+The ringleader of the animated furniture, Mrs. Pott’s library, should be fit for a queen and is.

 The cluttered but creative Maurice would have a library and man cave that mimics those of established Universities: detailed woodwork, painted ceilings, and oriental rugs.
 Sure, this library isn’t as messy as the thoughts in his head, but that’s probably because Belle kept it tidy for him.

-While this is definitely a modern twist on Baroque design, it still maintains the elements of traditional rolling ladders and wooden features.
+While this is definitely a modern twist on the Baroque design, it still maintains traditional rolling ladders and wooden features.

-One of the most memorable and adorable characters, Chip’s study would be colorful, but placed in a mature way, just like his disposition.
+One of the most memorable and adorable characters, Chip’s study would be colorful but placed maturely, just like his disposition.
 Of course, there would be teapots and trinkets, but there would also be tales as old as time.
-This library would be perfect for his little soul, because it, like him, would be fortified by dynamic books and heroes with no chips in their armor.
+This library would be perfect for his little soul because it, like him, would be fortified by dynamic books and heroes with no chips in their armor.

 Whimsical and ornate, this library has the perfect amount of femininity and wanderlust to capture Belle’s beauty.
 The blue background matches her staple dress, while the gold signifies her trademark yellow gown, showing that this library is fit for both a Princess and a strong, independent lady that reads on the subway or a bench in a small provincial town.